vds2212/vds2212.github.io/beginner2master.md

 ## Symptoms

-You start to be more comfortable with the keyboard.
+- You start to be more comfortable with the keyboard.

-You start to use `j` and `k` in all the program you have.
+- You start to use `j` and `k` in all the programs you have.

-You are searching for solution for all the basic task you were used to do with your text editor.
+- You are searching for solutions for all the basic tasks you were used to doing with your text editor.

-You are eager for plugins for all the tasks.
+- You are eager for plugins for all the tasks.

-You discover that a number of program/website supports `j`, `k`, `/`
+- You discover that a number of programs/websites support `j`, `k`, `/`.

-Use the `t` and `f` motions
+- You use the `t` and `f` motions more frequently.

-You search for program plugin that let you use these key commands.
+- You search for program's plugins that let you use these key commands.

 ## Advices

+This period lasted about 2 years for me.
+Be patient.

 Read the []() section to learn about

 Use the [Tridactyl](https://addons.mozilla.org/en-GB/firefox/addon/tridactyl-vim/) [Firefox](https://www.mozilla.org/) browser plugin.